-- 2. Type the text you want to find in the search box. - 3.
+- Click in the toolbar.
+The search drop-down dialog is displayed. - 2.
+Type the text you want to find in the search box. - 3.
 Type the replacement text in the replace box and click Replace. - 4.
 Click to find next instance of search text and do one of the following: - Click Replace to replace text. - Click > to find next. - 5.
 Click \bigcirc in the toolbar to close the search dialog.